csdmp/csdmp.github.io/src/content/dmp.md

 **Application Deadline:** Students must apply by the third semester prior to graduation.
-Spring graduates should submit their applications in by **29 March** of the year before graduation.
+Spring graduates should submit their applications in by **29 April** of the year before graduation.
 Winter graduates, must have their applications in by **29 October** of the year before the winter graduation.
-(If these deadlines are missed, students can still join the DMP at the discrection of the DMP Director.)
+(If these deadlines are missed, students can still join the DMP at the discrection of the DMP Director.
+In general, we are happy to have students join after the application deadline so long as they have a research project and advisor set before beginning the semester two semesters before they plan to graduate.)

 Note that applying to the program occurs relatively early in the research process.
 It is not necessary to have a fully formed research